1.jpg

 TIP FOUR: PRE-PLAN DAILY ROUTINES

-My last tip is to plan and write out the daily routines and schedules that you want students to use all year long.
-I usually make a list of all the procedures I want to cover with my students over the course of the first week or two.
-Things like this are always on my list…
+My last tip is to plan and write out the daily routines and schedules that you want students to use all year.
+I make a list of all the procedures I want to cover with my students over the course of the first week or two.

-Where’s the bathroom?
 What do students do when they come in in the morning?
 What are each of the important areas of the classroom?
 What kind of behaviors are expected during whole group or work times?
 What does the schedule look like?
 What do they do if they have a question or need to talk to you?
 Make a list and then narrow it down to the most important things that students need to know in the first week.

 Keeping a visual routine schedule LIKE THIS ONE posted in my classroom is always a great way to keep everyone prepared for what’s coming next all day, all year.